DCotterill/halixia-hugo/content/ma/run-a-marathon-1095.md

 layout: static
 ---

-Learn more about training to run a marathon
+Learn more about training to run a marathon.

 Running marathons improves physical fitness, mental strength, and discipline.
 It's a great way to challenge yourself and achieve personal fitness goals.